Scotland's finance secretary Kate Forbes to take maternity leave

 Scotland's finance secretary Kate Forbes is pregnant and will be taking maternity leave in the summer, it has been announced.

-Ms Forbes and her husband Alasdair MacLennan are expecting their first child together.

-The couple were married in a ceremony in Dingwall in July of last year.
+It will be the first time a serving Scottish cabinet secretary has taken maternity leave.

+Arrangements to cover her ministerial responsibilities while she is on leave will be set out by the first minister.

-Ms Forbes has been finance secretary for the past two years, and has been tipped as a potential successor to First Minister Nicola Sturgeon.
+Ms Forbes has been finance secretary for two years, and has been tipped as a possible future first minister.

+She has been working on finalising the Scottish government's budget plans for the coming year, which are due to be passed by MSPs on Thursday.

+The government said she will remain as finance secretary while she is on maternity leave and will resume her duties upon her return on a date that has not yet been agreed.

-In a statement, Ms Forbes said she and her husband were "looking forward to welcoming a new member of the family in the summer".
+In a statement, Ms Forbes said she and her husband Alasdair MacLennan - who she married in Dingwall in July of last year - were expecting their first child together later this year, and were "looking forward to welcoming a new member of our family".

+Congratulations to @_KateForbes and Ali.
+Lovely news! https://t.co/VynEYMQl3w— Nicola Sturgeon (@NicolaSturgeon) February 8, 2022

 She confirmed that she planned to take maternity leave from Holyrood, but said her office and team would still be available to help residents in her Skye, Lochaber and Badenoch constituency.

-Ms Forbes said her pregnancy had given her an "even deeper admiration for the thousands of women across the country who balance both work and personal responsibilities".
+Ms Forbes, 31, said her pregnancy had given her an "even deeper admiration for the thousands of women across the country who balance both work and personal responsibilities".

 She added: "There might be particular challenges with being a politician in the public eye, whilst combating the side effects of pregnancy, but it is an experience which is familiar to countless women.